Understanding Parking in Saskatoon

 - Disabled Parking Areas: Marked disabled parking stalls are for disabled drivers and passengers only.
-Vehicles without a valid Disabled Parking Placard issued by the Saskatchewan Abilities Council are not permitted to park in these areas under any circumstance.
+People without a valid government issued disabled parking placard are not permitted to park in these areas under any circumstance.

 2. Ensure license plate information is entered fully and correctly when purchasing parking.

-Please ensure you have entered the correct license plate information when paying for parking at a FlexParking station or when using the WayToPark app.
+Please ensure you have entered the correct license plate information when paying for parking at a FlexParking station or when using the ParkedIn app.
 If you make a mistake before confirming the session, just hit the cancel button and start again.
-Parking Enforcement Officers cannot search for a similar plate number or verify your payment with the wrong information.
-It is your responsibility to enter your plate number correctly.
+Much like a password, your plate number must be entered correctly for the system to verify your payment.

-- No Parking: Vehicles can only stop briefly to drop someone off or pick someone up in this zone.
+- No Parking: Vehicles can only stop briefly to load or unload.
 You may not park your vehicle and wait for someone.

-6. Leave designated accessibility spots for people with a SaskAbilities Placard.
+6. Leave accessible parking spaces for people with a disability.

 7. Keep all fire hydrants accessible.